M. S. Balakrishnan: University of Pune

-Balakrishnan's algal work was largely influenced by the late Professor M.O.P.
-Iyengar, who emphasized the need for information on morphology, cytology and the life history of Indian algae, information that could be utilized in teaching.
-All of the published work of Balakrishnan on the red algae were aimed at this objective, and a series of papers on forms ranging from Liagora to Polysiphonia was the result.
+Balakrishnan's algal work was largely influenced by M.O.P.
+Iyengar, who emphasized the need for information on morphology, cytology and the life history of Indian algae.
+All of the published work of Balakrishnan on the red algae were aimed at this objective, which resulted in a series of papers on forms ranging from Liagora to Polysiphonia.
 His most outstanding efforts went into the study of the Cryptonmeiales and the Gigartinales.
 He established the family Corynomorphaceae and created two new genera, Isabottia and Norrisia.
 His work on Batrachospermum and Sirodotia of the Batrachospermales, established the existence of a heteromorphic alternation of generations, the sporophyte being filamentous and bearing a highly modified type of sporangium involving the formation of elimination cells during a modified meiotic process.

-His intensive taxonomic studies on the red algae culminated in the preparation of a book on the Indian Rhodophyta along with his close associates Professors T.V.Desikachary V. Krishnamurthy.
+His intensive taxonomic studies on the red algae culminated in the preparation of a book on the Indian Rhodophyta along with his close associates T.V.
+Desikachary and V. Krishnamurthy.

 The marine brown algae also received his attention.
 Cytological studies on the Ectocarpaceae had indicated the need for cytotaxonomical revision of this vexing complex.
 Studies on the cytology and life history of the Indian Scytosiphonaceae (Colpomenia, Iyengaria, Rosenvingea) had shown interesting developmental patterns.
 Intensive studies on the freshwater algae had also been done simultaneously, oogamy, a rather rare phenomenon was described in a new species of Golenkiniopsis from Pashan, and a new species of Sphaerelloopsis was reported from Khandala.
 The interesting life history of Pyrobotrys (Uva) which had an independent alternating zygotic phase (Chlorobrachis) was elucidated by him.
 His studies on the reproduction of the various algae was extended to Pleodiorina calipyriformis, Gloeochaete and Physocitium.
 Later two additional species of Sphaerellopsis from Khandala had also been reported.
 He studied the Chlorococcales of Poona.
-Studies were also been done on Nelliecarteria, Gloeodendron, the rare filamentous alga Chaetonemopsis, cytology of Rhizoclonium and Cladophora algae of polluted waters, aerial algae, algae associated with Bryophytes etc.
+Studies were also done on Nelliecarteria, Gloeodendron, the rare filamentous alga Chaetonemopsis, cytology of Rhizoclonium and Cladophora algae of polluted waters, aerial algae, algae associated with Bryophytes etc.